-- 1. Number of times state and/or local data was collected and shared with HRSA and public health stakeholders - 2.
-Number of times assisted HRSA in identifying geographic areas of greatest need, state and/or local barriers to action, the most critical aspects of an emerging issue to address, and other relevant information - 3.
+- 1. Number of times state data was collected and shared with HRSA and public health stakeholders - 2.
+Number of times assisted HRSA in identifying geographic areas of greatest need, state barriers to action, the most critical aspects of an emerging issue to address, and other relevant information - 3.
 Number of times practical/applicable feedback provided on HRSA programs, activities, initiatives, materials, etc.